Research

 I am interested in supervising doctoral research in all areas of contemporary normative political theory, and in specific areas in the history of political thought: the history of liberalism, republicanism, and social democracy.

-• Recognition theory: different forms of recognition for social contribution, and their importance for an idea of economic citizenship (with a special focus on the recognitional dimension of wage policies);
+• on recognition theory and work – different forms of recognition for social contribution, and their importance for an idea of economic citizenship, with a special focus on the recognitional dimension of wage policies (continuing work begun as an ISRF Political Economy Fellow);

 Justice and Egalitarian Relations develops a liberal conception of relational equality, which understands equal non-domination and prevention of inegalitarian norms of social status as stringent demands of social justice, and explores its implications for political equality, distributive justice, and health and healthcare.